-Innovation is often categorised along a continuum ranging from incremental to radical change.
+Another level of categorising innovation is shown in Box D. Innovation can also be categorised along a continuum ranging from incremental to radical change.
 Even innovation that leads to incremental change may have a significant impact on industry practice and business growth.
-To be innovative, it is not necessary to launch an untried idea or even to invest in research and development (R&D), although more radical innovations may require such strategies.
+To be innovative, it is not necessary to launch an untried idea or even to invest in R&D, although more radical innovations may require such strategies.
 An innovation program, therefore, need not take the form of a radical and high-risk 'leap in the dark'.
-An individual business only needs to implement an idea that is new to it to reap benefits.
+An individual business only needs to implement an idea that is new to itself to reap benefits.
 Although innovations that are new to the world may pay greater rewards, the risk profile of such innovations makes them unsuitable for many small businesses.
+The main point is highlighted in Box E - innovation is about beneficial change.
+This is demonstrated in Chart 2, which provides the case for businesses investing in innovation, by reporting on the measured benefits that can be achieved.